quire-io/guide/_docs/tasklist-08-inline-assign.md

 ## Inline add a tag

-You can add a tag with # directly from the task name.
+You can add a tag with `#` directly from the task name.

-For example, when you type "Publish the article #Urgent in the task name and press Enter, the task will have a tag of Urgent.
+For example, when you type `Publish the article #Urgent` in the task name and press Enter, the task will have a tag of Urgent.

-Note: You need to select [tag name] (new tag) in the dropdown if you type it at the end of the task name.
+**Note:** You need to select `[tag name] (new tag)` in the dropdown if you type it at the end of the task name.

-For more info, check out the blog post here.
+{: .notice--warning}

 ## Inline add a priority

-You can add a priority with ! directly from the task name.
+You can add a priority with `!` directly from the task name.

-For example, when you type "Publish the article !2 in the task name and press Enter, the task will have a priority of High (an orange star).
+For example, when you type `Publish the article !2` in the task name and press Enter, the task will have a priority of High(an orange up arrow).

-For more info, check out the blog post here.

-Note: Priority from high to low is !1, !2, !3 and !4.
+**Note:** Priority from high to low is !1, !2, !3 and !4.
+{: .notice--warning}

 ## Inline add a task to board

-You can add a task to a specific board with ^ directly from the task name.
+You can add a task to a specific board with `^` directly from the task name.

-For example, you can type "Publish the article ^ ” in the task name and use the arrow key to choose which board you want to add the task to.
+For example, you can type `Publish the article ^` in the task name and use the arrow key to choose which board you want to add the task to.

 Note: If the project doesn’t have a board, you would need to create a board first, in order to add the task to a board.
+{: .notice--warning}